dominait/starter-kit-gulp/Readme.md

-# Static Web Site Starter Kit
+# Static Site Starter Kit

-This repo contains a simple starting kit that will help you to develop static web sites.
-You can view the kit landing page [on netlify](https://starter-kit-scss.netlify.com/).
+This repo contains a static site build kit that you can customize and tailor to your needs.
+The kit is optimized for production and even though image optimization is built into the build template it is highly recommended that you use software as a service to host all media assets.You can view the source files [here](https://starter-kit-scss.netlify.com/).

 [![Netlify Status](https://api.netlify.com/api/v1/badges/7f0d163a-638c-4fd8-b47d-a6adfb35d23f/deploy-status)](https://app.netlify.com/sites/starter-kit-scss/deploys)